cdmbase/react-frontend-server-stack/README.md

 Download packages from [repository](https://github.com/cdmbase/react-frontend-server-stack.git).

-Create your project in 'packages' directory.
+Create your new project in 'packages' directory.
 In 'package.json' file you need to set dependency

 ```
 "dependencies": {